Causes of World War II: Invasion of Poland

 Between 1919 and 1939, Poland had pursued a policy of balancing between the Soviet Union and Nazi Germany and agreed to non-aggression pacts with both.
 In early 1939, Germany demanded for Poland to join the Anti-Comintern Pact as a satellite state of Germany.
 Poland, fearing a loss of independence, refused.
 Hitler admitted to his generals on 23 May 1939 that his reason for invading Poland was not Danzig: "Danzig is not the issue at stake.
 It is a matter of extending our living space in the East...".
 To deter Hitler, Britain and France announced that an invasion would mean war and tried to convince the Soviet Union to join in this deterrence.
 The Soviets, however, gained control of the Baltic states and part of Poland by allying with Germany by the secret Molotov–Ribbentrop Pact in August 1939.
 London's attempt at deterrence failed, but Hitler did not expect a wider war.
 Germany invaded Poland on September 1, 1939, and rejected the British and French demands for it to withdraw, which resulted in both to declare war on September 3, 1939, in accordance with the defence treaties with Poland that they had signed and publicly announced.
 However neither France nor Britain provided significant military aid to Poland except small operation known as Saar offensive.
 As of 1 September 1939 Poland was only partially mobilized, which was largely the result of pressure from the British and French ambassadors on the Polish government, fearing a repeat of the mobilization scenario of war from 1914.
 The Wehrmacht also had advantage in terms of the number of tanks and planes and the technical advancement of its equipment.

 On September 17, 1939, the Red Army entered Poland from the east, and the Polish Command decided to abandon the defense of the so-called Romanian Bridgehead and evacuate of all its forces to neighboring countries.
 The last larger unit of Polish troops capitulated on October 6, 1939, near Kock, but some units went straight to partisan combat.
 Until the spring of 1940, the resistance of irregular units in the region of the Świętokrzyskie Mountains in central Poland lasted, but the struggle of these units resulted in enormous repressions against the civilian population of the region in which they operated.

-Invasion of Soviet Union
+Invasion of the Soviet Union

 Germany attacked the Soviet Union in June 1941.
-Hitler believed that the Soviet Union could be defeated in a fast and relentless assault that capitalised on the Soviets' ill-prepared state and hoped that success there would bring Britain to the negotiation table, which would end the war altogether.
+Hitler believed that the Soviet Union could be defeated in a fast and relentless assault that capitalised on the Soviets' ill-prepared state and he hoped that his success there would bring Britain to the negotiating table, an event which would end the war altogether.